waynodiablo/Oystercard/rails/introduction_to_rails.md

 Welcome to Rails week!

-Rails is a widely used framework that provides tools to quickly build a maintainable web app.
+Rails is a popular Model View Controller (MVC) web applications framework.
+Sinatra, by comparison, is just a web applications framework.
+Unlike Sinatra, Rails provides guidance as to your higher level architecture such as patterns like MVC.
+Rails is, well... like being on rails.
+There are fewer decisions for you to make, and more decisions that are made for you.
+It's 'opinionated'.
 It favours convention over configuration, meaning you can really focus on writing well tested, clean, readable code.

 ## Learning Objectives